red-isbe/isbe-contracts/docs/generated/client/networkdirectory.md

 ## NetworkDirectoryInternal

-Internal implementation of network catalog operations using diamond storage pattern
+Internal implementation of network directory operations using diamond storage pattern

-_This contract provides the core business logic for network catalog management.
+_This contract provides the core business logic for network directory management.
 Uses diamond storage pattern to avoid storage collisions in proxy contracts.
 All functions are internal and should be called through the external layer._